-The environment is intimately connected with human health, illness, and mortality: Some estimates place the toll of the world's deaths caused by environmental factors at 40%.
+The environment is intimately connected with human health, illness, and mortality.
+For example, although figures on the role of environmental factors in global mortality vary considerably, the environment is undoubtedly a salient influence on human deaths.
+Some estimates from the 1990s placed the toll of the world's deaths caused by environmental factors at around 40%.3 World Health Organization data from 2012 suggested that almost one-quarter of global deaths result from an unhealthy environment.
 Exposures to potentially hazardous agents such as microbes, toxic chemicals and metals, pesticides, and ionizing radiation account for many of the forms of environmentally associated morbidity (acute and chronic conditions, allergic responses, and disability) and mortality that occur in today's world.
-These environmentally related determinants are believed to be important for the development of chronic diseases such as cancer, although most chronic diseases are thought to be the result of complex interactions between environmental and genetic factors.
-All human beings are affected in some way by exposure to environmental hazards associated with lifestyle: at work, at home, during recreation, or while traveling on the expressway.
-Table 1-2 provides examples of the scope of disease burden associated with exposure to environmental hazards.
+These environmentally related determinants are believed to be important for the development of chronic diseases such as cancer, although most chronic diseases are thought to be the result of complex interactions between environmental and genetic factors.4 All human beings are affected in some way by exposure to environmental hazards associated with lifestyle: at work, at home, during recreation, or while traveling on the expressway.
+TABLE 1.2 provides examples of the scope of disease burden associated with exposure to environmental hazards.